HwWobbe/Wip-Main/README.md

-# start the API infrastructure
+# A tentative start an creating an API infrastructure
 * start crafting the API collaboration infrastructure
+* * caution collaborators that this infrastructue must always be ported on-shore before having access to production DefData
 # Wip
 * A Public W(ork) i(n) p(rogress) that is being slowly bootstrapped.
 * * the fact that this is a public repository suggests that there could also be a Public Slack channel for AdManCa